DamienCode404/DamienCode404/README.md

 ## About Me

-I am a Master's student in Bioinformatics, passionate about the intersection of biology and computer science.
-My goal is to combine my knowledge of biology with my development skills to contribute to scientific research or participate in the software development of innovative companies.
+I am a Master's student in Bioinformatics, passionate about biology and computer science.
+My goal is to participate in the software development of innovative companies.

 Thank you for visiting my GitHub profile, and feel free to explore my projects !